Integrating the arts into core curriculum and new math Framework for California schools: Districts complete summer homework

 The Keynote Speaker, Dr. Merryl Goldberg, spoke about the importance of an integrated arts curriculum.

-“One of the California Dashboard indicators that has been problematic is chronic absenteeism,” Jackson said.
-“Integrating the arts aligns with other initiatives for social/emotional learning and the Universal Design for Learning (UDL).”
+“Research has shown that Arts Education can impact many of the California Dashboard indicators, particularly chronic absenteeism,” Jackson said.
+“Arts Integration not only increases engagement and fosters creativity, it aligns with other initiatives such as social/emotional learning and Universal Design for Learning (UDL).”

-Planning lessons through the lens of UDL not only affects how students learn but how they express their learning, according to Jackson.
+Planning lessons through the lens of UDL affects how students learn and how they express their learning, according to Jackson.

-“The arts can do both,” Jackson said.
+“The arts can do both to engage our students,” Jackson said.
 “On top of that, it’s just fun.”

+With all of the recent funding that has come down for Arts Education, an outcome we hope for is that teachers see possibilities for arts integration at their school sites in developing their site plans, according to Jackson.

 In one of the sessions available for participants to attend, educators learned to power up their teaching with CANVA.